-In Oracle Database 21c, the Oracle JDBC drivers support the JDBC 4.0 java.sql.NClob interface in ojdbc11.jar, which is compiled with JDK 11.
+In Oracle Database 12c Release 1 (12.1), the Oracle JDBC drivers support the JDBC 4.0 java.sql.NClob interface in ojdbc6.jar and ojdbc7.jar, which are compiled with JDK 6 (must be used with JRE 6) and JDK 7 (must be used with JRE 7) respectively.

-In contrast, the oracle.sql.BFILE is an Oracle extension, without a corresponding java.sql interface.
+In contrast, oracle.sql.BFILE is an Oracle extension, without a corresponding java.sql interface.